 Photographer: Sylvia Casali | Country: Italy

-Pamela Malvina “Noutcho” Sawa, aka “the nurse champion ” won the EBU Silver lightweight title on April 5th, 2024, in Bologna (Italy) against the British champion Jordan Barker Porter.
-Pamela left Cameroon when she was only eight years old to join her father in Italy, moving to Bologna in 2014 to study nursing.
-During an internship at a homeless shelter, she discovered boxing, growing stronger everyday training at Bologna’s “popular” gym.
-In 2021, she won the Italian title in the Elite Absolute category, in 2023 she was granted Italian citizenship, and on 2024, finally concured the EBU title.
+Pamela Malvina “Noutcho” Sawa, aka “the nurse champion”, won the EBU Silver lightweight title on April 5, 2024, in Bologna (Italy), against British champion Jordan Barker Porter.
+Pamela left Cameroon in 2014, when she was only eight years old, to join her father in Italy and later choose to study nursing.
+During an internship at a homeless shelter, she discovered boxing and has since then grown stronger every day, training at Bologna’s “popular” gym.
+In 2021, she won the Italian title in the Elite Absolute category.
+In 2023, she was granted Italian citizenship, only to conquer the EBU title one year later.

 EQUAL STROKES